MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ## Postman Account

-The main change is that you now **need a Postman account to import environments and collections in Postman**.
+The primary change is that you now **need a Postman account to import environments and collections in Postman**.
 The good thing is that the **Free account** is enough to get access to these import capabilities.
 You can still use the Postman Desktop without signing in, but its features are then quite limited.

 So let's start by creating a free account on [Postman](https://www.postman.com/) (click on the *Sign Up for Free* button) and downloading the Desktop client.